Mattsi-Jansky/recipes/pizza.md

 * For each piece you'll be using today...
   * Generously dust a mixing bowl with the flour / cornmeal mixture
   * Leave the doughball to rise in that mixing bowl covered with clingfilm for at least 30 minutes
-  * Prepare any toppings & cheese
+  * In the meantime prepare any toppings, make the sauces and then move onto cooking.

+## Sauces

+* Add peeled tomatoes, 2 cloves garlic, 2tbsp extra virgin olive oil, pinch of sea salt and large pinch of sugar to blender.
+Optionally add chilli flakes
+* Blend!
+  * This will make two lots of sauce, perhaps save some for another day.
 * Make a garlic oil mixture with 60ml extra virgin olive oil, garlic flakes and a large pinch of salt.
 Optionally some chilli flakes

 ## Cooking

 * When ready to use...
-  * Choose a worksurface to work on, remembering that you'll need to move the pizza from here onto the pizza tray.
+  * Choose a surface to work on, remembering that you'll need to move the pizza from here onto the pizza tray.
 A big chopping board or even just a plate would do the job.
+Don't leave it on your kitchentop worksurface because you can't pick up the pizza without damaging it.
   * Generously dust the worksurface with the flour/cornmeal mixture
   * Place doughball in center
   * Punch doughball down to flatten the center, then follow around edges pushing the center down flat but leave a slight bulge at the edge for the crust
   * Pick up the flat dough, drape it over your knuckles and rotate it around letting gravity stretch it out.
 Go slowly.
+  * Add the sauce
+    * Dollop one tbsp at a time, then spread evenly with the underside of the spoon
+    * There will be gaps, that's fine
+  * Add generous amounts of Mozorella
+  * Sprinkle the Parmigiano Reggiano generously on top
-  * Add your sauce, then cheese, then toppings
+  * Add your toppings
   * Place it on the pizza tray in your pre-heated oven
+    * Keeping the base intact while doing this can be difficult
+    * The best technique is to shake your worksurface (chopping board, plate) in quick short bursts to shake the pizza base off.
+Once a small bit comes off the rest should follow quickly.
   * Cook for 5 minutes
   * Switch the oven to grill mode, still at full temperature.
   * Grill for 1 minute
   * Remove from oven and _immediately_ apply the garlic olive oil mixture with a brush to the crust

----

-* Add flour, instant yeast, warm water, sugar and salt to mixing bowl
-* Stir thoroughly for a couple minutes
-* Add the olive oil and continue stirring
-  * Add more water if it's too dry
-* Once it's formed into a sticky ball, remove it and knead by hand on your clean work surface
-* Split into four balls
-* For each ball that you wish to save for another day...
-  * Take a freezer bag, rub or spray oil around the inside.
-  * Place the dough ball into the bag and seal.
-It can be kept in the fridge or freezer.
-  * On the day you use the dough, move onto the next step:
-* For each piece you'll be using today...
-  * Leave to rise in a mixing bowl covered with clingfilm for 2 hours at room temperature
-  * Stretch the dough ball into a flat round base and allow to rest.

 Next time
 =========

-* More water = more elastic, more like takeaway pizza?
 * Try adding seasoning to the dough
+* Try these techniques for handling wet dough better: https://www.kingarthurflour.com/blog/2017/06/19/kneading-wet-dough-by-hand

 Sources
 =======